Aira Force waterfall and woodland, Cumbria

 The approach from the road leads through a hive of activity.
 Families sprawl on the grass or sit at picnic tables in conference over well used maps; routes are plotted, laces tied and rucksacks packed in preparation.
 Well trained dogs sit patiently, tethered to table legs; perhaps like their people they are appreciating time out from a long trek.
 The National Trust shop is doing a brisk trade in bottled water and visitor guides whilst the refreshments van dispenses hot chocolate and cheer to weary walkers.

-Walking away in the direction of the woodland, the neatly mowed grass gradually becomes longer and untamed.
+Walking away in the direction of the woodland, the grass gradually becomes longer and untamed.
 A gravel path crunches underfoot, forking off in different directions.
 Laughter comes from the river bank and a bright-eyed dog suddenly comes into view, vigorously shaking water from his coat before turning back.

 Which way should I go?
 I’ll follow the sound of the water.